 - Museum of Anthropology

 - Frida Kahlo Museum – this is a bit outside of the city in Cuoyacan, but worth seeing and exploring the surrounding area and market

 - Common People (man)

 The photos above are from Xochimilco, and it was quite an experience.
 This is definitely a half-day venture, and so worth it if you have time and are traveling with quite a few friends.
 Grab tacos and beers before renting a boat to drift along the canals.

-Please message me if you’re heading to Mexico City and have any questions on restaurants, layout of the city, where to stay or
+Please message me if you’re heading to Mexico City and have any questions on restaurants, the layout of the city or where to stay!